rabblerag/rabblerag/README.md

 - 🔭 I’m currently working on ... nothing :(

-- 🌱 I’m currently learning C++ and Assembly(GNU Assembler)
+- 🌱 I’m currently learning JavaScript

 - 👯 I’m looking to collaborate on Free and Open Source Software

-- 🤔 I’m looking for help with getting started with contributing to open source software
+- 🤔 I’m looking for help with ... nothing (currently)

 - 📫 How to reach me: giaplesnikolaos@gmail.com

 - 😄 Pronouns: He/Him